Mintplex-Labs/langchainjs/langchain/src/vdbms/README.md

 # Conifer VDBMS?

-### ⚠️ This project was created during the Pinecone.io Hackathon ⚠️
+### ⚠️ This project was created for the Pinecone.io Hackathon ⚠️
 It should be used with caution in any production environments.
 You can use the real application for free at [Conifer](https://conifer-tools.web.app/).